trypear/pearai-extension/CONTRIBUTING.md

 Finally, [use all-contributors bot command][all-contributors-bot-command] to add yourself to the list of contributors.
 It's very easy to do, you basically need to mention the bot in a comment of your PR.

 Whether it's code, design, typo or documentation, every contribution is welcomed!
-So again, thank you very, very much 🦆
+Thank you!

 ## More documentation

 - You can find a brief introduction to the architecture of this extension [here][architecture-doc].

-- You can find more info about adding AI Chat templates [here][template-doc].

 ## Other Commands